 On successful completion of the course students will be able to:

-1. Identify and interpret the characteristics of workforce diversity both nationally and internationally using a multi-disciplinary and multi-stakeholder analysis.
+1. Compare and contrast characteristics of workforce diversity both nationally and internationally.

-2. Critically evaluate theories that seek to explain equity and diversity.
+2. Examine different theories used to explain labour market segregation, segmentation, equity and diversity.

-3. Research and critically analyse the legislation, government policies and case law which relate to anti-discrimination, harassment, Equal Employment Opportunity, affirmative action, pay equity claims and privacy.
+3. Identify relevant legislation, case law and government policies that relate to anti-discrimination, harassment, equal employment opportunity, pay equity and privacy.